mrinalcs/mrinalcs.github.io/_posts/2024-01-24-mean-vs-median.md

 ---
 title: Mean vs. Median
 description: When to Use Mean vs. Median
+tags: math
 ---

 ## Mean